 \section{Semantics Is Epistemology, Not Ontology}

-The conclusions of my discussion of breakdown scales and the regimes of a theory have a deep consequence for how meaning and truth may cogently be related in an adequate semantics for theories.
-According to the kind of semantics that naturally accompanies the standard view of theories, all of a theory's propositions must be (at least approximately) true of a system in order for the system to represent it.
-By my arguments, however, the meanings of a theory's theoretical terms must be fixed by the epistemic content associated with the regime of propriety, not the regime of applicability, \emph{i}.\emph{e}., in part by situations in which \emph{not} all of a theory's propositions about the system are true.
+The conclusions of my discussion of breakdown scales and the regimes of a theory have a deep consequence for how meaning and truth may be related in an adequate semantics for theories.
+According to the kind of semantics that naturally accompanies the standard view of theories, all of a theory's propositions must be (at least approximately) true of a system in order for the theory to represent it.
+By my arguments, however, the meanings of a theory's theoretical terms must be fixed by the epistemic content associated with the regime of propriety, not the regime of applicability, \emph{i}.\emph{e}., in part by situations in which \emph{not} all of a theory's propositions about the system are true---all those treating the dynamics of the system, all the assertions standardly called ``predictions'', are false.
 The meanings of the theory's propositions, therefore, cannot be fixed solely by their truth-conditions in any standard sense---the seductive intuition grounding essentially all contemporary thought on the semantics of scientific theories, as \citeN[ch.~B, \S7, p.~22]{carnap-intro-semantics} concisely expresses it: ``\ldots\@ to understand a sentence, to know what is asserted by it, is the same as to know under what conditions it would be true.''
 One cannot even begin to investigate what the truth conditions of some of the sentences in the theory may be, however---in particular, its dynamical predictions---until one already knows enough about the meaning of its terms to ascertain the truth of some of its other sentences, \emph{viz}., the kinematical constraints, that guarantee that the system at issue falls within the regime of propriety.
-To verify that the kinematical constraints are appropriately satisfied, however, is necessarily grounded in the possibility of the schematic representation of the observer in our formal models.